rafaeldelboni/rafaeldelboni.github.io/pages/resume.md

 **PROFESSIONAL EXPERIENCE**
 ---------------------------
 * **Nubank - Lead Software Engineer - Jul/2022 to (current)**
+  Member of the Cryptography Team, contributing to the design and development of a cutting-edge token system built on the macaroons protocol.
+Expertise includes architecting secure, scalable solutions and maintaining core libraries to streamline and optimize cryptographic operations, ensuring robust data protection and seamless integration across platforms.
   Horizontally scalable micro-services written mostly in Clojure, using Finagle and leveraging upon functional programming techniques and hexagonal architecture;
   High throughput jobs and inter-service communication using Kafka;
   Storing data in Datomic and DynamoDB;